arghyarp/Void/README.md

 # Void
-A simple multi page website.
+A simple multi-page website using HTML, CSS